natanro-zz/Programming-competitions/README.md

 # Programming-competitions
-Notebook with samples of codes for programming competitions
+Notebook with samples of common problems for programming competitions